nhartland/forma/README.md

 ## Features

-- **A spatial-hashing pattern** class for fast lookup of active cells.
+- **A spatial-hashing pattern** class with sparse set storage for fast lookup and removal of active cells.
-- **Pattern manipulators** such as the addition, subtraction, rotation and reflection of patterns.
+- **Pattern manipulators** such as union, subtraction, intersection, XOR, rotation, reflection, dilation, erosion, opening, closing and morphological gradient.
 - **Rasterisation algorithms** for 2D primitives, e.g lines, circles, squares and Bezier curves.
+- A **multipattern** class for handling collections of patterns with batch operations.
+- A **raycasting** tool for computing visible areas from a source cell.
 - A very flexible **cellular automata** implementation with
   - Synchronous and asynchronous updates
   - Combination of multiple rule sets